babatopeayeni/Graphic-Visualization-OpenGL/README.md

 # Project Reflection – OpenGL 3D Scene

 ## How do I approach designing software?
-I begin by defining requirements, structuring the architecture, and optimizing for performance.
+I began by defining requirements, structuring the architecture, and optimizing for performance.
 For this project, I designed a 3D scene featuring a padlock and a tennis ball placed on a table.
 My focus was on balancing realism with computational efficiency while ensuring smooth user interaction.

 ## What new design skills has my work on this project helped me to craft?
 I improved in 3D modeling, texture mapping, and lighting techniques.
 I learned to apply a golden metallic texture to the padlock and a fuzzy green texture to the tennis ball, making them visually accurate while keeping polygon count low.
 Additionally, I structured my code modularly for better organization and reusability.